scientiac/scientiac.github.io/content/blog/droidian.md

 ## Firstly...

 I have been playing around and testing Droidian on my *Xaomi Redmi Note 9 Pro Max (miatoll - excalibur)* as a daily driver since November 17th.
-Before this I had tried Droidian about an year ago on this very device.
+Before this I had tried Droidian about a year ago on this very device.

 > Note: The screenshots attached here are of my customized version of phosh and GTK colors, the default UI will look different.